LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

-2. Let's *refactor* it to add a second variable and prompt:
+2. Let's *refactor* the code to add a second variable and prompt:
   ```javascript
     var firstName = prompt("Enter your first name");
     var lastName = prompt("Enter your last name");